practicalcomputerscience/MicrobenchmarkGPHLlanguages/80 - language dependencies/README.md

 CoffeeScript | self-hosted for transpiling CoffeeScript code into JavaScript code | https://github.com/jashkenas/coffeescript/tree/main
 Common Lisp (SBCL) | self-hosted; an ANSI-compliant Common Lisp implementation is needed for compilation | https://www.sbcl.org/getting.html
 Crystal | bootstrapping by using an older version of the Crystal compiler; self-hosted since 2013; LLVM is still needed; the Crystal compiler was originally written in Ruby | https://crystal-lang.org/install/from_sources/
-Curry (KiCS2) | partly self-hosted: the KiCS2-Curry compiler transpiles its source code into Haskell, which is then compiled into executable machine code by the Glasgow Haskell Compiler (GHC) | tbd
+Curry (KiCS2) | partly self-hosted: the KiCS2-Curry compiler transpiles its source code into Haskell, which is then compiled into executable machine code by the Glasgow Haskell Compiler (GHC) | https://github.com/curry-language/kics2/tree/master/src/KiCS2
 D | LDC (LLVM-based D Compiler): D + C++ + C; DMD (Digital Mars D compiler): D + C++ + C | https://github.com/ldc-developers/ldc; https://github.com/dlang/dmd; https://github.com/D-Programming-GDC/gcc
 Dart | Dart + C++ + C, so, it's partly self-hosted |
 Eiffel (Liberty) | C for gcc or g++, and also Eiffel, or cl in Windows; so it's partly self-hosted | Eiffel source code is first fully transpiled into ANSI C code, which is then compiled to executable machine code by a standard C compiler